tatsuyai713/lwrcl/README.md

-# RCL Like Wrapper (Native Fast DDS / ROS 2 Compatible Libraries)
+# Lightweight RCL Like Middleware (Native Fast DDS / ROS 2 Compatible Libraries)

 This repository provides build scripts and samples for Fast DDS, designed to be compatible with ROS 2 topics.
 It serves as a bridge for developers looking to integrate Fast DDS with ROS 2 ecosystems, ensuring seamless communication and interoperability between systems using these technologies.